Chapter

 What does Exodus 1:18 mean?

-The midwives refused to put newborn males to death.
-Pharaoh confronted Shiphrah and Puah regarding this issue, asking them, "Why have you done this…?"
-The next verse shares the response of the midwives, which in the context of the prior verses is clearly a lie.
-They will answer the Hebrew women had their children before the midwives arrived (Exodus 1:19), yet verse 17 says the midwives refused to kill the children.
+The midwives refused to put newborn males to death (Exodus 1:16).
+Pharaoh confronted Shiphrah and Puah (Exodus 1:15) regarding his orders to commit infanticide.
+It would seem to him that they've disobeyed—which they have (Exodus 1:17).
+Their response (Exodus 1:19) is an overt lie: claiming that Hebrew women were birthing children before the midwives arrive.
+Verse 17 is clear that these midwives refused to kill the children.
 God, apparently, approved of their difficult and risky decision (Exodus 1:20).

-This is one of the rare situations in which deception led to saving innocent lives.
+This is a rare situation where deception led to saving innocent lives.
 A similar situation is found when Rahab protects two Jewish spies visiting Jericho.
 She lied to the soldiers and helped the two spies escape.
 God honored Rahab as a result.
 Her action was considered an act of faith rather than sin (Hebrews 11:31; James 2:25).
 Though lying is sin (Exodus 20:16; Ephesians 4:25), these two examples reveal times when God honored someone who lied to protect innocent lives.
-As challenging as they may be, incidents such as these are still part of God's inspired Word and have to be considered when discussing ethical issues.
+As challenging as they may be, incidents such as these are still part of God's inspired Word and must be considered when discussing ethical issues.

 Expand